espressomd/espresso/doc/sphinx/inter.rst

 the nonbonded interaction is controlled by particle types, each Drude charge with a unique polarizability has to have a unique type.
 So each Drude charge type has a Thole correction interaction with all other Drude charges and all Drude cores, except the one it's connected to.
-This exeption is handeled internally.
+This exeption is handeled internally by disabling Thole interaction between particles connected via Drude bonds.
 Also, each Drude core has a Thole correction interaction with all other Drude cores and Drude charges.
 To assist with the bookkeeping of mixed scaling coefficients, the helper method from the *Drude bond* section can be extended to collect all core types, drude types and parameters when a